whaakman/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-quickstart-intents-regex-entity.md

 1. [!INCLUDE [LUIS How to get endpoint first step](../../../includes/cognitive-services-luis-tutorial-how-to-get-endpoint.md)]

-2. Ga naar het einde van de URL in het adres en voer de volgende utterance:
+2. Ga naar het einde van de URL in het adres en voer de volgende utterance in:

     `When were HRF-123456 and hrf-234567 published in the last year?`